nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-6-1 v1-6-0

-KRKNWK-10387: Matter service is needlessly advertised over Bluetooth® LE during DFU The Matter samples can be configured to include the support for Device Firmware Upgrade (DFU) over Bluetooth LE.
+KRKNWK-10387: Matter service is needlessly advertised over Bluetooth LE during DFU The Matter samples can be configured to include the support for Device Firmware Upgrade (DFU) over Bluetooth LE.
   When the DFU procedure is started, the Matter Bluetooth LE service is needlessly advertised, revealing the device identifiers such as Vendor and Product IDs.
   The service is meant to be advertised only during the device commissioning.